How To Paint A Vintage Pumpkin Truck

 “How To Paint A Vintage Pumpkin Truck”

 Learn how to paint this absolutely adorable teal vintage truck with a pumpkin in the back!
-Beginners can learn how to do this with acrylic paints on an 11″ x 14″ stretched canvas.
+This is probably one of my most popular painting tutorials because it is eye catching and simple!
+Beginners can learn how to do this with acrylic paints on an 11″ x 14″ stretched canvas (or any size canvas!).

 This is the first truck in my five part truck series and, in my opinion, the easiest one!
 If you’ve been wanting to do this truck, I highly recommend you start with this pumpkin one!

 This painting is super easy and you don’t have the draw the truck!
-I have drawn that for you on a traceable and it is provided for you for free to download and print from my free traceable library.
+I have drawn that for you on a traceable.

-Speaking of downloads, I also have an E-Book version of this tutorial!
+I also have an E-Book version of this tutorial!
 This is a beautifully formatted, PDF File that you can easily print or view on any device.
 Great for DIY Paint Parties and personal learning.
-Learn how you can download that here

 Enjoy and happy painting!